zrafa/xinu-avr/README.md

 <img style="float: right;" src="www/files/placa2.jpg">

 xinu-avr is a Xinu operating system subset, modified to run on an AVR atmega328p microcontroller.
-Thus, using the major pieces of Xinu from this repository a multi tasking embedded system can be developed (you will also need any bare AVR MCU, or Arduino board, of course).
+At present, the core pieces of Xinu are working, and thus a multi tasking embedded system can be developed (you will also need any bare AVR MCU, or Arduino board, of course).

 The source code is comprise of: